tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/03/ua-string-and-qualification.md

 #### Qualification ####

-Currently, you can obtain six types of qualification listed bellow :
+Currently, you can obtain six types of qualification listed bellow:

 | Qualification       | Description                                                    |
 |:--------------------|:---------------------------------------------------------------|